Onyansapow kicks off 2023 with new single ‘The Prayer’

 Ghanaian singer, Onyansapow Bowanopow is out with an inspiring new single titled ‘The Prayer’.
-Onyansapow offers prayers to the highest in a piece that is set to encourage and inspire the masses.
+Onyansapow offers prayers to the most high in a piece that is set to encourage and inspire the masses.

 In ‘The Prayer’, he talks about God sending down his mercies, as things have gone from bad to worse.
 He teamed up with award-winning producer, Kin Dee, who delivered a groovy beat that allowed Onyansapow to deliver his message.